Do I Need Mexico Car Insurance?

 One final thought; let's assume for a second that we did have a US carrier that insisted they were able to provide coverage in Mexico.
 How would they provide claims service?
 How would they deal with the unique legal system?
 What kind of infrastructure do they have to get you out of jail, repair your car or any of the other things insurance does for us?
 The truth is they can't; US insurers really aren't capable of providing you with what you need when it comes to Mexico insurance.

-There are several other reasons to buy Mexico insurance including protecting your own car, travel assistance, or providing medical payments (not available on Motorcycle policies) for the occupants of your vehicle in the event of an accident.
-But when it comes down to it, the most important reason to stay within the concepts is that it is required and your US policy doesn't have anything to offer.
+There are several other reasons to buy Mexico insurance including protecting your own car, travel assistance, or providing medical payments for the occupants of your vehicle in the event of an accident.
+When it comes down to it, though, the most important reason is that it is the law and your US policy doesn't have anything to offer.